Tax Treatment of Insurance Premium (Summary Table)

 Employer Not Under Legal Obligation to Payout to Employee

-The premiums are not taxable if the employer (policyholder) has a choice or the discretion to decide whether he wants to disburse the insurance payout from the group insurance policy to the employee or his next-of-kin.
+If the employer has taken up a group term life insurance policy for the employees who are not the named beneficiary and the employer (policyholder) has a choice or the discretion to decide whether to give the payout to the employee or his next-of-kin, the premiums are not taxable.

 Employer Under Legal Obligation to Payout to Employee